kiwi1944/LAEImager/README.md

 # Learned Off-Grid Imager for Low-Altitude Economy with Cooperative ISAC Network (LAEImager)

-This is the codes for the paper "**Learned Off-Grid Imager for Low-Altitude Economy with Cooperative ISAC Network**" in *IEEE Transactions on Communications*.
+This is the codes for the paper "**Learned Off-Grid Imager for Low-Altitude Economy with Cooperative ISAC Network**" in *IEEE Transactions on Wireless Communications*.
 Its conference version has been presented in VTC2025-Spring, Oslo, Norway, June 2025.
 Arxiv link: https://arxiv.org/abs/2506.07799

 This paper realizes low-altitude surveillance by employing hybrid model and data knowledge.